-Section one: screening for impact Name of policy SGET Charging Policy Project lead completing assessment: Matt Hayes Position: Business Manager 1.
-What is the main purpose of the strategy/pr roject/policy?
-Describes the SGET approach to charging for ac charges. ctivities and any remissions relating to those 2.
-Who will be the main stakeholders/users of the policy?
-Please consider the impact of the policy on the different groups of stakeholder /users.
-Parents/Carers & Pupils, Teachers, Board of Dire ectors, Heads' Board, Business Manager, 3.
-Please enter in your start and proposed en d dates of the assessment.
+Project lead comp oleting assessm ent: G Bradley Position: Trust Business Manager 1.
+What is the main pur pose of the stra tegy/project /policy?
+Describes the SGF ET approach to charging for act ivities and ar ny remiss ions relating to those charges. e main stakehole stakeholder /us e policy?
+Plea ase consid der the impact of the policy on the different Parents/Carers & Pupils, Teacher rs, Board of Dire ctors, Heads ' Board, E Business Manager, 3.
+Ple ase enter in you ur start and prop oosed end da ites of th e assessment.
 4. Have you already consulted with people about this work?
 If yes, briefly describe what you did and with whom.
 Is there any external or additional research that you can use to support the development of this policy?
 Policy is based on DfE guidelines.

-- 5. Use the table to show: - Where you think that the policy could have a negative impact on any of the equality strands, that is, it could disadvantage them if no impact please note the evidence for this. - Where you think that the strategy/project/policy could have a positive impact on any of the groups or contribute to promoting equality, equal opportunities or improving relationships within equality characteristics.
+Use the table to show: Where you think that the policy could have a negative impact on any of the equality strands, that is, it could disadvantage them - if no impact please note the evidence for this.
+Where you think that the strategy/project/policy could have a positive impact on any of the groups or contribute to promoting equality, equal opportunities or improving relationships within equality characteristics.
+Positive impact Negative impact No impact and evidence (provide details of specific affected even for no impact)

-Positive impact Negative impact No impact Reason and evidence (provide details of specific groups affected even for no impact) Age ~ Policy is concerned with charging for activities.
+Age х Policy is concerned with charging for activities.
 This is underpinned by a principle that all pupils will be treated the same for any essential activities.
-Disability √ Policy is concerned with charging for activities.
+Disability x Policy is concerned with charging for activities.
 This is underpinned by a principle that all pupils will be treated the same for any essential activities.
-Gender \checkmark Policy is concerned with charging for activities.
+Gender x Policy is concerned with charging for activities.
 This is underpinned by a principle that all pupils will be treated the same for any essential activities.
-Gender identity \checkmark Policy is concerned with charging for activities.
+Gender identity х Policy is concerned with charging for activities.
 This is underpinned by a principle that all pupils will be treated the same for any essential activities.
-Sexual orientation ~ Policy is concerned with charging for activities.
+Sexual orientation х Policy is concerned with charging for activities.
 This is underpinned by a principle that all pupils will be treated the same for any essential activities.
-Race ~ Policy is concerned with charging for activities.
+Race x Policy is concerned with charging for activities.
 This is underpinned by a principle that all pupils will be treated the same for any essential activities.
-Religion or belief ~ Policy is concerned with charging for activities.
+Religion or belief х Policy is concerned with charging for activities.
 This is underpinned by a principle that all pupils will be treated the same for any essential activities.

-If you have indicated there is a negative impact on any group, is that impact: Legal? (not discriminatory under anti-discriminatory legislation) Yes 🗌 No 🗌 Intended?
-Yes 🗌 No 🗌 Level of impact?
-High 🗌 Low 🗌
+6. If you have indicated there is a negative impact on any grou up, is that impact:

+Legal?
+Yes No

+(not discriminatory under anti-discriminatory legislation) Ш

+Intended?
+Yes No

+Level of impact?
+High Low